BradleyChatha/jcli/README.md

 `CommandLineInterface` will automatically generate help text for any given command, and if no command is specified (or found) then it'll show a list of all commands, or commands similar to the arguments given to it.

-Help text is shown eiter by using an unknown command, or passing either `-h` or `--help`.
+Help text is shown either by using an unknown command, or passing either `-h` or `--help`.
 This does mean however that commands cannot use these as argument names.

 Here is an example of the help text for a specific command: